Anne Wentworth (prophetess)

-Anne Wentworth was a seventeenth-century English prophetess and writer.
-Although a poor woman, she found followers and a patron prepared to fund the publishing of her religious writing.
-She was separated from her husband; their unstable relationship being the cause of her prophecies.
+Anne Wentworth was a seventeenth-century English prophetess and writer, who gained followers and a patron that funded the publications of her religious writings.
+She was separated from her husband, which caused unstableness in their relationship that influenced her prophecies.

 Early years

-Most of what is known about Anne Wentworth has been derived from her four extant texts, which are autobiographical in nature.
-They do not give specific details of her early life but do suggest that she was born into a Lincolnshire family between 1629 and 1630.
+Most of what is known about Anne Wentworth comes from her four extant texts, which are autobiographical in nature.
+While these texts do not provide specific details of her early life, it is suspected that she was born into a Lincolnshire family between 1629 and 1630.